The Higher Education Consortia 2020-2021 Advisory Board

 Carol Ann MacGregor

-Director, Academic Analysis & Reporting, Northern Illinois University
+Director, Decision Support and Analysis, Northern Illinois University

 Jeff Reynolds is the director of Academic Analysis and Reporting at Northern Illinois University.
 The unit’s project portfolio is broad, including institutional reporting, decision support, and analysis services for the Office of the Provost, the Division of Academic Affairs, and the university generally.
 Jeff has served on a variety of institutional projects and strategic efforts, including NIU’s Higher Learning Commission Accreditation, the State of Illinois Performance Based Funding Refinement Committee, and NIU’s Data Warehousing Project.
 Most recently Jeff helped lead efforts in NIU’s Program Prioritization process, where he served as a Program Prioritization Coordinating Team member served as the university’s data/reporting lead on the Program Prioritization Data Support Team.
 Jeff has co-authored research and was project data manager for NIU’s NSF Advance Grant: “Developing Success in Mid-Career for Female STEM Faculty”.
 Prior to his current position, Jeff served as an Assistant Dean in the College of Liberal Arts and Sciences (2008 to 2011), where he was responsible for data production, predictive modelling, and was the Program Review Coordinator for the college’s academic departments/centers.
 Prior to his time at the college, Jeff taught Monetary Policy and other courses in the Department of Economics (1994 to 2008), where he also served as the Undergraduate Director and Academic Advisor.